JayboBaker/pyf/content/pages/home.md

 subtitle: ' Welcome to the home of top quality yacht finishing in Palma De Mallorca'
 featuredImage: /img/stripping-rail-5.jpg
 section1: >-
-  ## Some of our services
+  ## Our Services

-  From Minor Touch up repairs to major refit projects our skilled team at Pinnacle Yacht Finishing are always ready to go the extra mile to ensure your work is of the highest quality and finished on time.
+  Our skilled team at Pinnacle Yacht Finishing are always ready to go the extra mile.
+Ensuring the work is completed to the highest quality and finished on time.
+We do minor touch up repairs, to major refit projects.
 section2: >-
   ## Rely on our expertise